marco-faltoni/marco-faltoni/README.md

 ### Hello everyone! 🤟🏼

-I'm Marco, a passionate Web Developer & Industrial Designer from Italy. 👦🏼💻 🇮🇹
+I'm Marco, a passionate Web Developer & Designer from Italy. 👦🏼💻 🇮🇹

 There you'll find all the public stuffs on which I've worked on my developing journey about languages, frameworks and libraries. 📚